AdelBeit/.ts-to-.mp4-guide/README.md

-# Grab .ts files from a video stream and convert them into an mp4 file
+# how to grab .ts files from a video stream and convert them into an mp4 file

 ## Step 1: Get .ts URL
 Head over to your favorite streaming site.
 Open developer tools in whatever browser you're using.